 - The biogas used in the project activity was either vented or flared prior to implementation of the project activity and would continue to be either vented or flared in the absence of the project activity.
-The project participants shall demonstrate this through documented evidence of venting or flaring prior to implementation of the project activity; - The geographical extent of the natural gas distribution grid is within the host country boundaries; - The following technologies are used to upgrade biogas to natural gas quality: - Pressure Swing Adsorption; or - Absorption with/without water circulation;
+The project participants shall demonstrate this through documented evidence of venting or flaring prior to implementation of the project activity; - The geographical extent of the natural gas distribution grid is within the host country boundaries; - The following technologies are used to upgrade biogas to natural gas quality:

-&lt;sup>1 Please refer to http://cdm.unfccc.int/goto/MPappmeth
+&lt;sup>1 Please refer to http://cdm.unfccc.int/goto/MPappmeth.